-This specially designed tour for Latterd-Day Saints groups and families is a great way to Explore in-depth the Holy Land.
-It covers many destinations relating to the Bible, Mormon heritaage, and the modern history of Israel.
-The itinerary also included optional extreme activities, hikes, swims, a sail and more!
+This specially designed tour for Latter-Day Saints Church groups and families is a great way to explore in-depth the Holy Land.
+It covers many destinations relating to the Bible, Mormon heritage, and the modern history of Israel.
+The itinerary also includes optional extreme activities, hikes, swims, a sail and more!

 Day 1 – Heading North

 WELCOME TO ISRAEL!
 Pending on the time of your landing, we could visit to Caesarea, a metropolis in Roman times.
 We will review its highlights, focusing on Paul’s prison (Acts 23-26) and the baptism of Cornelius by Peter (Acts 10).

 We could also visit Megiddo.
 This site was a major city in the Israelite Kingdom.
 It is also identified with “Armageddon” (Revelations 16:16).
 We will also pass by Mount Tabor, possible site of the transfiguration (Luke 9), and Nain, where Jesus rose from the Dead the Widow’s son (Luke 7).
 As it gets dark we will arrive at our hotel, by the Sea of Galilee.